Hot Water Pastry

 There’s very little mess as no need for a “floured surface” or rolling pin.

 The pastry feels like a “play dough” and can be pressed out very thin by hand to line a tin, foil or silicone baking container.
+If the pastry is still warm when pressing into the container, it may sink down like droopy knickers.
+Let it cool more and then mould it thinner, paying particular attention to the area where the sides of the container meet the base.
+It’s easy for the pastry to be too thick at that join.
 You can simply press and pinch two pieces of pastry together if you have to patch a hole or attach a lid.

 The pastry can be made beforehand, popped into a plastic bag and stored in the fridge or freezer.
-Just allow the pastry to warm up again before using.
+Pat the pastry into a flat oblong rather than a ball so it comes back to room temperature more quickly before using.

 Don’t worry if you have “hot hands” – they are perfect for this pastry.